 Drink vinegar.
 I’m serious.
 Personally, I like vinegar.
 Pretty often, I slice up a cucumber and let it soak in red wine vinegar with salt and pepper and I eat this as a snack…yes, by choice.
 As a result, I never, ever, ever get sick.
 Furthermore, I work in the public school system (the world’s preeminent cesspool of germinesss) and yet I never need to get flu shots.
 I cannot remember a time in the last decade when I had a cold or the flu or a virus of any kind.
 On a recent school field trip, in fact, we had one of our travelers catch a nasty, wicked bug (he was the sickest human being I’d ever personally been around in my life) and we had the whole charter bus taking vinegar shooters.
 Miraculously, nobody else on the trip got sick!
 I thank the vinegar.
 If you don’t like vinegar, at least obligate yourself to holding your nose while you shotgun a vinegar bomb, at least once a week.

 Mop your floors with towels.
-I learned this from my friend Jena who lives in Miami, where she was introduced to this Mother-of-Ingenuity, the “Cuban mop.”
-You can make this thing yourself with two broomsticks nailed together into a ‘T’.
-Then you wrap a towel around the end, mop your heart out, covering twice the territory at the same time, and then you simply launder the towel.
+I learned this from my friend Jena who lives in Miami, where she was introduced to the Mother-of-Ingenuity, the “Cuban mop.”
+You wrap a towel around the end, mop your heart out, covering twice the territory, and then you simply launder the towel.
+Or, you could take it a step further like I do, and skip the mop altogether and, instead, shuffle all over your house standing on top of the wet soapy towel in your bare feet.
 No more nasty mops and buckets.
 Seriously.
-Everything else is so gross once you cross over to the Cuban side.
+Everything else is so gross once you cross over to towels.

 GOOGLE IT: Cuban Mop…It’s really a thing!